top of page

 about alexandria choral society

-The mission of the Alexandria Choral Society (ACS) is to enhance the cultural life of Alexandria by presenting diverse and engaging vocal music programs at the highest artistic level.
-For more than half a century, ACS has strived to enrich the community with a broad spectrum of choral works, from the Renaissance to modern American composers, from small chamber pieces to major works for chorus and orchestra, and from a great variety of musical languages and cultures.
+The mission of ACS is to enhance the cultural life of Alexandria by presenting diverse and engaging vocal music programs at the highest artistic level.
+For more than half a century, ACS has enriched the community with a broad spectrum of choral works, from the Renaissance to modern American composers, from small chamber pieces to major works for chorus and orchestra, and from a great variety of musical languages and cultures.
+The ensemble has fostered an inclusive environment of belonging and collaboration in the City of Alexandria and beyond.

-Throughout ACS's more than 55 years of history, our roster of distinguished music directors have included Francisco de Araujo, Martin Piecuch, Robert Shafer, Douglas Major, Kerry Krebill, Keith Reas, Philip Cave, Brian Gendron, Brian Fontaine-Isaac, and current Artistic Director Kathryn Harsha.
+ACS’s roster of distinguished music directors includes Francisco de Araujo, Martin Piecuch, Robert Shafer, Douglas Major, Kerry Krebill, Keith Reas, Philip Cave, Brian Gendron, Brian Fontaine-Isaac, and, currently, Kathryn Harsha.
+ACS looks forward to many more years of bringing great choral performances to the City of Alexandria and the greater Washington Metropolitan Area.

 Sarah Wise, Alto